 Look at it as a tool for creating a pool of original, meaningful concepts that can influence your production process in completely different ways.

-In our free eBook, The Producer’s Guide to Workflow & Creativity, we briefly mention the concept of rituals.
+In our eBook, The Producer’s Guide to Workflow & Creativity, we briefly mention the concept of rituals.

 Rituals are series of habits you get into before starting a session of music production.
 This can involve things like: